This post page is no longer updated, so please go to the following:

 Route on Naver Maps: https://naver.me/5kLMz9EW

-At the end of the trail, I stopped at Bean2020 for a coffee (카페 빈2020) for the second time in my life, this time for a grapefruit ade and homemade scone.
+At the end of the trail, I stopped at Bean2020 for a coffee (카페 빈2020) for the second time in my life, this time for a grapefruitade and homemade scone.
 I walked to catch bus 202 that goes back to the harbour area.
-After a shower and rest, I wandered a bit north up trail 11 to Indi55 (인디55) cafe for a hand drip coffee with a view of palm trees and the see where I wrote this up.
-At the time of writing, I was planning another trip to get get Magpie IPA at Gla Gla Hawaii.
+After a shower and rest, I wandered a bit north up trail 11 to Indi55 (인디55) cafe for a hand drip coffee with a view of palm trees and the see where I wrote this blog post up.
+Later, I got more Magpie IPA and fish’n’chips, plus some carrot cake at Gla Gla Hawaii.

 Course 14 – March 6th to 9th, 2022